indragiek/ORCDiscount/README.markdown

-## libORCMarkdown
+## ORCDiscount

 This is an Objective-C wrapper for the [discount library](https://github.com/Orc/discount.git) (implementation of Markdown written in C).

-It builds a static library with a simple `NSString` category with the following signatures:
+It builds a framework with a simple `NSString` category with the following signatures:

 `- (NSString *)orc_HTMLFromMarkdown`

 `- (NSString *)orc_HTMLFromGitHubMarkdown`

-Builds on Mac currently, haven't tested on iOS but should be easy to get it running over there too.

 You'll need to add `-ObjC` and `-all_load` to your linker flags to use the categories.